 Gifting - Make a Contribution to an Existing Account

 Kids grow out of clothes so fast.
 Toys are lost and discarded.
 Books may or may not be read.
 But making a gift contribution to a child’s college education will last a lifetime.
 There are so many perfect opportunities to give: at birthdays, holidays, graduations, and other important occasions.
 And making a gift contribution is easy.
-To make an eGift to an account download a gift deposit form and mail it in.
+You may gift into a current Path2College 529 account by downloading an Additional Contribution form and mailing it in with a check.
+You may also ask the account owner for a Ugift® code to make online, secure contributions as often as you’d like.
+Complete your gift by downloading one of our gift of education certificates and presenting it to your loved one for their special occasion.